nortikin/sverchok/README.md

 ###Troubleshooting Installation Errors

-There's a variety of reasons any software will fail to run, we've compiled a few installation failures and known resolutions [here](/docs/Installation_troubleshooting.md).
+Sverchok can fail to install for a variety of reasons, we've compiled a list and known resolutions [here](/docs/Installation_troubleshooting.md).

 ###Contact and Credit
 Homepage: http://nikitron.cc.ua/sverchok.html